OrnitOnGithub/calculator-game/README.md

 # Calculator Game
-A game made by OrnitOnGithub and TheBiGame (not on github).
+A game made by OrnitOnGithub and TheBiGame (he's not on github).

 # Quick start guide
 - Install dependencies